GLOBAL SOCIAL WITNESSING

 Through Global Social Witnessing, we relate to the cultural process and understand that the social body is developing through all of us.
 As human beings, we are a small movement within the bigger movement of the collective and of life itself.
 Through our presence and intentionality, we co-shape the events we witness.

-An introduction to Global Social Witnessing by Thomas Hübl
+Watch an introduction to Global Social Witnessing by Thomas Hübl

 Our next calls will take place on